The combinatorial formula for open gravitational descendents: Trivalent and critical nodal graphs

 \section{Trivalent and critical nodal graphs}

-It follows from Lemma \ref{lem:combinatorial_translation} that all intersection numbers can be calculated as integrals over the highest dimensional cells of $\oCM_{g,k,l}^{comb},$ and of $\partial\oCM_{g,k,l}^{comb}.$ These cells are parameterized by graphs with some extra structure.
-In this section we shall find a combinatorial interpretation to the extra structure, use it to describe the boundary conditions and write an explicit expression for the canonical orientations.
+It follows from Lemma \ref{lem:combinatorial_translation} that all intersection numbers can be calculated as integrals over the highest dimensional cells of $\oCM_{g,k,l}^{\text{comb}},$ and of $\partial\oCM_{g,k,l}^{\text{comb}}.$ In the next section we will describe an iterative integration formula for the integrals.
+We will see that the cells that contribute to this iterative process are those which correspond to trivalent graded ribbon graphs.
+Analyzing their contribution is done by using a new type of graphs which we define below and name \emph{critical nodal graphs}.
+It turns out that both for trivalent graded graphs, and for critical nodal graphs, the extra data of the graded spin structure can be described in an explicit combinatorial manner.
+In this section we shall provide this combinatorial interpretation, use it to describe the boundary conditions and to write an explicit expression for the canonical orientations.

-\begin{definition} Let $G$ be any open ribbon graph.
-A \emph{good ordering} is a bijection $n:H^I\to|H^I|,$ which satisfies the following properties.
-First, if $i(h) < i(h'),$ that is $h$ belongs to face marked $i,$ and $h'$ to face marked $i'>i,$ then $n(e)<n(e').$ Thus, half edges of the same face are clustered together.
-Second, the ordering $n,$ when restricted to half edges of a single face, agrees with the counterclockwise ordering. \end{definition}